blehman/datasciencecoursera/get_clean_data/assignment1/README.md

 simple rbind

 ##create subset1 and reshape1
-use greap and subsetting to extract data that contains mean or std
+use grep and subsetting to extract data that contains mean or std

 save subset1